dfkaye/where.js/README.md

 and [jasmine-intercept](https://github.com/dfkaye/jasmine-intercept) projects,
 which are now __deprecated__ as of this release.

+## where(fn, context) ~ arguments

+### {Function} fn

 In imitation of Richard Rodger's [mstring](https://github.com/rjrodger/mstring), `where()` accepts a function and inspects its string value, converts the commented data-table into an array of values, and applies the first row data as argument names in a new Function().

+The function's body should contain an expectation or assertion statement.

+If your JavaScript runtime supports ES65 strict mode, an undeclared variable in the function body will result in an error.

+### {Object} context

-`where()` accepts a second [`context`](#context) argument that allows you to inject other information or references into the test function.
+`where()` accepts a second argument, an context specifier, that allows you to inject other information or references into the test function, namely any references to your test library (jasmine, QUnit, etc.) and methods, variables that are defined outside of the current test (in setup or before calls, for example), and flags for logging or intercepting results to the console.

-(I'll relate some additional lessons learned from this project down below or elsewhere.)
+See more details about the [`context`](#context) argument.

 ## multi-line comments